 The funding guidelines for each funding round detail the costs that can and cannot be supported.

 The following is some general advice that applies to what grant funding may be used for:

 Grant funding may not be used for capital purposes such as buildings, building repairs, maintenance or renovations; for domestic or international travel; or to religious instruction.

 To qualify for a grant, a CLS must demonstrate that it achieves an average attendance rate of at least 70 per cent over the school year.

 Schools with students completing language courses as part of their Year 11 or 12 WACE studies can apply for additional funding for each student completing this level of study as part of their Per Capita grant application.
 To qualify for the bonus, schools must provide evidence of student enrolment in Years 11 and 12 language study with their grant application.

-To qualify for funding in the March 2019 grant round, community language schools must be enrolled in the Pathways to Improvement Program.
+To qualify for funding, community language schools must be enrolled in the Pathways to Improvement Program.
 Further information can be found on the Community Language Schools page.

 Schools that are new to the program should contact OMI before commencing the application to ensure they meet the eligibility criteria and understand the assessment criteria.